Friday October 10 – Monday October 13, 2014

 There will be many opportunities to eat/drink together!

-Saturday morning House Gamol Gat welcomes you to their camp for a potluck Oatmeal Bar, please bring feast-gear and a topping to share.
+Saturday morning House Gamol Gat welcomes you to their camp for a potluck Oatmeal Bar.
+Please bring your feast-gear and a topping to share.

-A light day-board will be offered midday on Saturday – please bring feast-gear.
+A light day-board will be offered midday on Saturday.
+Please bring your own feast-gear.

 Saturday evening will feature a potluck supper so that we may dine together and celebrate the day’s victories.
 Please bring your favorite dish, medieval or not, along with your feast gear.